gavinsimpson/gratia/paper.md

 ## # A tibble: 1 x 6
 ##   chl_a .lower .upper .width .point .interval
 ##   <dbl>  <dbl>  <dbl>  <dbl> <chr>  <chr>
-## 1 0.932  0.757   1.17   0.95 median qi
+## 1  1.07  0.870   1.33   0.95 median qi
 ```
 The posterior distribution of average chlorophyll *a* is summarised using `median_qi()` from the *ggdist* package [@Kay2024-rv; @Kay2024-uj].
 While we could use the base R function `quantile()` to compute the interval, the use of `median_qi()` illustrates how *gratia* tries to interact with other packages.

 # Conclusion

 *gratia* provides a range of functionality to make working with estimated GAMs easier for users.
-It is designed to take some of the pain out of working with models, simplifying plotting of smooths and related features (differences, derivatives) and exposing the powerful machinery of the *mgcv* package without the need for a deep understanding of GAMs, splines, and the inner structure of *mgcv*'s model objects.
+It is designed to take some of the pain out of working with models, simplifying plotting of smooths and related features (differences, derivatives) and exposes the powerful machinery of the *mgcv* package without the need for a deep understanding of GAMs, splines, and the inner structure of *mgcv*'s model objects.
 As such, it provides a useful addition for anyone wanting to use GAMs in their data analyses without requiring them to be a GAM expert.

 # Acknowledgements